symphonists/search_index/README.markdown

 3. Configure indexes from Search Index > Indexes

 ### Configuring section indexes
 After installation navigate to Search Index > Indexes whereupon you will see a list of all sections in your site.
 Click on a name to configure the indexing criteria for that section.
-The index editor works the same as the Data Source editor:
+The index editor works the same as the data source editor:

 * Only values of fields selected from the **Included Elements** list are used for searching
-* **Index Filters** work exactly like Data Source filters.
+* **Index Filters** work exactly like data source filters.
 Use these to ensure only desired entries are indexed

 Once saved the "Index" column will display "0 entries" on the Search Indexes page.
 Select the row and choose "Re-index Entries" from the With Selected menu.
 When the page reloads you will see the index being rebuilt, one page of results at a time.